AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/solution-interests.md

 Before you create Buying Groups, you should know what you are selling and who you want to target.
 Your Marketing and Sales strategy should be aligned so that you can add the Solution Interest for the Buying Groups.

-## Access and browse soultion interests
+## Access and browse solution interests

 1. In your Adobe Experience Platform home page, click Adobe Journey Optimizer B2B Edition.